 Have you heard about Cash Crunch Games?
 Created by Paul Vasey, a former Business Studies teacher from the UK, these money games are fun and educational.
 His goal with Cash Crunch Games is to put what he learned from teaching with his knowledge about money to improve students’ financial literacy.

-Cash Crunch Games shows students the difference between making smart, foolish, or even wasteful choices with money.
+Cash Crunch Games show students the difference between making smart, foolish, or even wasteful choices with money.
 Shifting behaviors and fears from negatives into positives while playing with money in a virtual world is fun and not intimidating.

 Cash Crunch Games are available in different options.
 Cash Crunch 101 is a free online game for high school and college students to help them learn how spending patterns can quickly break a budget.
 It has been recently updated with even more features!